wzyy2/jekyll-now/_posts/2017-6-4-swap-layer.md

 Then set the alpha value of the window you want to show video to zero, VOP will skip them when do alpha blending.

+#### display

+Before starting application, please set below env value to force qt use kmssink to show video on bottom.

+  export QT_GSTREAMER_WINDOW_VIDEOSINK=kmssink

+Please notice that only videowidget support using custom sink, qmlvideo can't use the other sink.

 ## X11